Laser Treatment For ENT Patients

 You should not eat or drink anything for 1 hour after the laser treatment.
 This will give the numbing medicine time to wear off and your swallowing to return to normal.

 Avoid strenuous activity or exercise for 2 to 3 days after the laser treatment.
+We suggest 72 hours of voice rest.

 You may eat your normal diet.
 Drink plenty of fluids.